imba-tjd/build-nginx/Readme.md

 * Minimal
 * The binary release in GitHub Actions artifacts can only be used on Debian (series)
-* Runtime package requirement: libpcre3 zlib1g libunwind8
+* Runtime package requirements: libpcre3 zlib1g libunwind8
 * Migrate from https://github.com/imba-tjd/boringx